Inspection Consultancy

 Record of Self-Evaluation

-We can work with you on your SED or record of self-evaluation.
+We can work with you on your SEF or record of self-evaluation.
 Our team has extensive experience working with schools across England in a diverse range of contexts.
 They can help you cut through the evidence to produce a sharp and incisive self-evaluation statement that draws on your evidence and ‘tells the story of your school’.

-Data analysis
+Data Analysis

 We can work with you to ensure that your data ‘stacks up’ and tells the story of your school.